alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Congratulations on getting this far!
-We're one step away from integrating this into an application.
+We're ONE STEP away from securely integrating EZClientAuth into an application.

-<h3>Protecting the AuthManager</h3>
+All that remains is a strategy for A) protecting the internals of EZClientAuth from being directly accessed by the client, and B) ensuring that only a single instance of `AuthManager` exists in the application.

+<h3>Managing a Singleton AuthManager</h3>

 <blockquote>The more opinionated the SDK, the less work developers have to do within the SDK's use case, but the more work developers have to do to escape the SDKs opinions</blockquote>